huisenlim/EGL314TeamD/README.md

                         is_in_zone = ptInGhost(tag.filt_position, ghost)
 ```

-Secondly, set condition for the player to archive to win the game.
+Secondly, set condition for the player to achieve to win the game.
-1. If button is pressed and tag is in the zone
+1. If button is pressed and tag is in the zone of the ghosts,
 ```python
  # Condition 1: Button is pressed AND tag is inside the ghost zone
                         if state.button_pressed and is_in_zone: